SanteyneEmbeddedSystems/Embedded_Chess/README.md

   * 1611 bytes of RAM
 * no dynamic memory allocation

-This application implements an IA based on the Alpha–beta pruning algorithm.
+This application implements an AI based on the alpha–beta pruning algorithm.

 ## Rules